tomerp84/Tomer/README.md

 # WIFI reputation tracking system

-This is a Django-based REST API app called "networks"
+This is a Django-based REST API app

 ## Usage